 Without a doubt, the Minoans can be regarded as pioneering architects of many advanced water management techniques that continue to influence modern systems today.
-Important aspects of this twater heritage include the following:
+Important aspects of this water heritage include the following:

-Fig. 2 Water Heritage Cultures of the Mediterranean and convergent evolution in other world areas (Source: Jordi Morató Farreras, 2023; Background map: Nzeemin, 2012.
-Wikimedia Commons, CC BY 3.0).
+^ Fig. 2 Water heritage cultures of the Mediterranean and convergent evolution in other world areas (Source: Jordi Morató Farreras, 2023; Background map: Nzeemin, 2012.
+CC BY 3.0, via Wikimedia Commons).